-An autoimmune disorder is a condition in which the body’s immune system, normally designed to fight off harmful invaders, attacks healthy cells.
+A healthy, normally-functioning immune system is designed to fight off harmful invaders, like bacteria or viruses.
+An autoimmune disorder is a condition in which the body’s immune system attacks your own healthy cells.
 There are many ways that a pregnancy can interact with autoimmune disorders.

 - Pregnancy may trigger an autoimmune disorder.

-- An existing autoimmune disorder can impact a pregnancy and cause harm to the fetus.
+- An existing autoimmune disorder can interfere with pregnancy, causing harm to the fetus.

-- The antibodies that the mother produces can enter the fetus through the placenta, affecting its growth.
+- The antibodies that the mother produces can enter the fetus’s system, affecting its growth.

 Lupus and Pregnancy

-Many women who suffer from lupus have a history of miscarriages, intrauterine growth restriction (IUGR), and preterm birth.
+Many lupus patients have a history of miscarriages, intrauterine growth restriction (IUGR), and preterm birth.
 As a result of their lupus, many women have also sustained kidney damage, which can increase risk for the fetus.
-If you have lupus, it might be best to wait for pregnancy until:
+If you have lupus, it might be best to wait to get pregnant until:

 - Your disorder is under control with the help of medication

-- Your blood pressure is normal and your kidneys are functioning normally
+- Your blood pressure and kidney function are both normal.

-When you are pregnant with lupus, you run the risk of lupus antibodies crossing the placenta and affecting your baby.
+If you get pregnant, you run the risk of lupus antibodies crossing the placenta and affecting your baby.
 The fetus may develop complications such as:

 - Slow heart rate